JonahU/cpp-proj2/README.md

 -better error msgs in parser
 -at the moment you can get a bad variant access, segmentation fault (reading the top element of an empty std::stack) or if you're lucky a runtime exception with a slightly more useful error message

+-the use of the term "ast" in the parser might be a bit misleading -the parser produces a vector of ast_nodes but those nodes can have branches -it is an ast of sorts but probably not in the traditional sense...

 RULES:
     SUPPORTED: